Tidal heating of black holes and exotic compact objects on the brane: Tidal heating for a braneworld black hole

 where $A_{m}$ and $C_{m}$ are arbitrary constants, whose values we need to determine from the boundary conditions discussed above.
 The above solution to the radial part of the gravitational perturbation can also be expressed in a more useful form.
 This is achieved by using the following identity for the hypergeometric function: ${}_{2}F_{1} (a,b;c;z) = (1-z)^{c-a-b} {}_{2}F_{1}(c-a,c-b;c;z)$, which transforms the radial part of the gravitational perturbation $R_{2m}$ to the following form,

+Here we have used the result, ${}_{2}F_{1} (0,b;c;z)=1$ and also note that the other hypergeometric function ${}_{2}F_{1}(1,-4;2\gamma_{m}-1;-x)$ can be expressed as a fourth order polynomial function in $x$.
 In this form it is easier to determine the unknown coefficients $A_{m}$ and $C_{m}$ appearing in $R_{2m}$.
 For this purpose, we need to find out the near horizon as well as the asymptotic behaviour, i.e., the $x \to \infty$ and $x\rightarrow 0$ limit of the radial perturbation $R_{2m}$, respectively.
 In the asymptotic limit, using the identity

 we obtain,

 On the other hand, in the near horizon limit, we can use the following identity for the hypergeometric function, namely $\lim _{x\rightarrow 0}{}_{2}F_{1}(a,b;c;x)=1$, to obtain,

 where, we have absorbed a few constants in the coefficients $A_{m}$ and $C_{m}$, respectively.
 The quantity $\bar{\omega}$ has already been defined earlier and has the expression, $\omega-m\Omega$, while the tortoise coordinate $r_{*}$ can be defined as,